AdobeDocs/workfront.en/help/workfront-proof/wp-mnguserscontacts/users/create-and-manage-custom-profiles.md

 description: Billing Administrators and Administrators can create and manage custom profiles to specify what users can do in your organization's account and in Account settings.
 ---

-# Create and Manage Custom Profiles using `Workfront Proof`
+# Create and Manage Custom Profiles using Workfront Proof

 >[!IMPORTANT]
 >
->This article refers to functionality in the standalone product `Workfront Proof`.
-For information on proofing inside `Adobe Workfront`, see [Proofing](../../../review-and-approve-work/proofing/proofing.md).
+>This article refers to functionality in the standalone product Workfront Proof.
+For information on proofing inside Adobe Workfront, see [Proofing](../../../review-and-approve-work/proofing/proofing.md).

 Billing Administrators and Administrators can create and manage custom profiles to specify what users can do in your organization's account and in Account settings.&nbsp;